isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 <div>
 		<input type="radio" name="acc" id="acc9">
-        <label for="acc9">How many eBooks / eAudiobooks can I borrow?</label>
+        <label for="acc9">How many eBooks / Audiobooks can I borrow?</label>
 <div class="acc-body">
-  <p>Each member can borrow up to 16 eBooks / eAudiobooks.
+  <p>Each member can borrow up to 16 eBooks / Audiobooks.
 You can check your quota by selecting ‘Account’, then ‘eBook Loans’ in the app. </p>
 </div></div>

 <div>
 		<input type="radio" name="acc" id="acc10">
-        <label for="acc10">How do I borrow eBooks / eAudiobooks with this app?</label>
+        <label for="acc10">How do I borrow eBooks / Audiobooks with this app?</label>
 <div class="acc-body">
  <p>Follow these simple steps:</p>
 <p><strong>Step One:</strong> In the app, search the catalogue for the titles you want.</p>
 <p><strong>Step Two:</strong> The search results will include both physical books you can find at the actual libraries as well as digital items that match your search terms.
 Select your desired title.</p>
 <p><strong>Step Three:</strong> If you have signed in using your myLibrary ID, you can select &lsquo;Borrow&rsquo; on the title details page.</p>
 <p><strong>Step Four:</strong> After the title has been checked out, you will be prompted to choose among these options: read / listen online, <a href="/get-started-with/Libby/">download the item</a> so you can read / listen offline or return to &lsquo;Home&rsquo;.</p>
-<p>You may view all your borrowed eBook / eAudiobook titles by selecting &lsquo;Account&rsquo;, then &lsquo;eBook Loans&rsquo;. </p>
+<p>You may view all your borrowed eBook / Audiobook titles by selecting &lsquo;Account&rsquo;, then &lsquo;eBook Loans&rsquo;. </p>

 </div></div>